project-imas/forced-inlining/README.md

 # Macros

 Macros have much less restrictions than inline functions.
 Keeping the optimization level low (Anything below **-O3**) has seemed to prevent any optimizations that result in merged macro code.
-If you have only macros you want made redundant, but no C functions that you are inlining then **-O0** is the safest option, since it prevents any optimization from occuring.
+If you have only macros you want made redundant then **-O0** is the safest option, since it prevents any optimization from occuring.
 In general though **-O1** should be fine, and allows you to force functions to be inline.

 # Padding